Large deviation principle in one-dimensional dynamics: Introduction

-where the infimum is taken over all open subsets~$\mathcal G$ of~$\mathcal M$ containing~$\mu$.
-Usually the function~$F$ is not upper semi-continuous,\footnote{Although the entropy map is upper semi-continuous as a function of measures, the Lyapunov exponent function is not lower semi-continuous in general since $f$ has critical points, see for example~\cite{BruKel98}.} so in general~$I$ is different from~$-F$.
-For a concrete example for which these functions differ, consider a quadratic map~$f_0$ given by \cite[Theorem~3]{HofKel90}, whose unique physical measure is the Dirac measure supported at a repelling fixed point~$p$ of~$f_0$.
-As mentioned before $I(\delta_p) = 0$, but~$F(\delta_p) = - \log |Df_0(p)| < 0$.
+Usually the free energy function~$F$ is not upper semi-continuous,\footnote{Although the entropy map is upper semi-continuous as a function of measures, the Lyapunov exponent function is not lower semi-continuous in general since $f$ has critical points, see for example~\cite[Proposition~2.8]{BruKel98}.} so in general~$I$ is different from~$-F$.
+For a concrete example for which these functions differ, consider the quadratic map $f(x)=4x(1-x)$.
+Then $0$ is a hyperbolic repelling fixed point and $F(\delta_0)=-\log4$.
+The Lyapunov exponents of all other ergodic measures are $\log2$, and $\delta_0$ is weak*-approximated by measures supported on periodic points, and so $I(\delta_0) = \log2$.
+For another example, consider a quadratic map~$f_1$ given by \cite[Theorem~3]{HofKel90}, whose unique physical measure is the Dirac measure supported at a repelling fixed point~$p$ of~$f_1$.
+As mentioned before $I(\delta_p) = 0$, but~$F(\delta_p) = - \log |Df_1(p)| < 0$.
+This is also an example where the rate function vanishes at a measure that is not an equilibrium state.

 In~\cite{ChuTak12} a full level-2 LDP similar to the Main Theorem is shown for a positive measure set of Collet-Eckmann quadratic maps.
-In this result, the rate function is the same as in the Main Theorem, but instead of weighting the empirical measures with respect to the Lebesgue measure, in~\cite{ChuTak12} they are measured with respect to the (unique) acip.
-Combining both of these LDPs, we obtain that the Lebesgue measure and the acip are sub-exponentially close on a large class of dynamically defined sets.
-This is somewhat paradoxical, since the density of the acip with respect to the Lebesgue measure is never in~$L^2$.
-It is not clear to us whether the LDP in~\cite{ChuTak12} holds for every Collet-Eckmann quadratic map, or if a parameter exclusion as in~\cite{ChuTak12} is needed.
+In this result, the rate function is the same as in the Main Theorem, but instead of weighting the empirical measures with respect to the Lebesgue measure, in~\cite{ChuTak12} they are measured with respect to the acip.
+Combining both of these LDPs, we obtain that the Lebesgue measure and the acip are sub-exponentially close on a large class of dynamically defined sets. \if0 This is somewhat paradoxical, since the density of the acip with respect to the Lebesgue measure is never in~$L^2$. \fi It is not clear to us whether the LDP in~\cite{ChuTak12} holds for every Collet-Eckmann quadratic map, or if a parameter exclusion as in~\cite{ChuTak12} is needed.